 Be sure that the user's identity and the validity of their request have been verified according to appropriate security procedures before disabling their configured 2FA.

 Note: If the user belongs to an organization that requires 2FA, upon login, they will be redirected to set it up again before they can view any other part of TFE.

 » Managing Organizations

 If your institution uses multiple organizations in Terraform Enterprise, you can view the details of each organization by clicking it in the admin list of organizations.
 From the details page, you can impersonate an owner or delete an organization (using the red Delete this organization button at the bottom of the details page).

-Typically, in private installations, all organizations will be granted "Premium" plan status for the purpose of providing access to all available features.
+Typically, all organizations on a Terraform Enterprise instance are granted "Premium" plan status to ensure access to all available features.
 However, it's also possible to set other statuses.
-An organization whose trial period is expired will be unable to make use of features in Terraform Enterprise.
+An organization whose trial period is expired will be unable to make use of features in the Terraform Cloud application.

 » Managing Workspaces and Runs

 The administrative view of workspaces and runs provides limited detail (name, status, and IDs) to avoid exposing sensitive data when it isn't needed.
 Site administrators can view and investigate workspaces and runs more deeply by impersonating a user with full access to the desired resource.
 (See Impersonating a User above.)

 » Deleting Workspaces